-In investing, action is viewed as uncompromisingly good.
+In investing, the action is viewed as uncompromisingly good.
 If you’re not doing something with your money, you’re wasting time – and, as we know, time is money.

 Along those lines, I’ve talked about how sometimes doing nothing – if that’s the default option – is the worst thing you can do.
-And I’ve also showed how not being invested in shares during certain times can be lethal to your returns.
+And I’ve also shown how not being invested in shares during certain times can be lethal to your returns.

-For example: If you were the world’s worst market timer and missed the 20 weeks since 1988 when the MSCI Asia ex Japan index posted its best performance numbers, you’d have earned an average annual return of just 0.4 percent.
+For example: If you were the world’s worst market timer and missed the 20 weeks since 1988 when the MSCI Asia ex-Japan index posted its best performance numbers, you’d have earned an average annual return of just 0.4 percent.
 If you’d been invested during those 20 crucial weeks (as well as every other week during the period), your average annual return would have jumped to 5.8 percent.

 But sometimes, sitting still is better.
 As Jim Rogers says, there are times – like when you’re coming off of a big market victory and are flush with confidence – when doing nothing in the market is the better option.
 Just because you have cash doesn’t mean you should use it.
 After all, there’s no better hedge than cash.

 But to many investors, cash is the financial equivalent of the eighth deadly sin of the 21st century: Procrastination.

 What’s the cost of procrastination?

 Procrastination is delaying or postponing something – or putting off until tomorrow what you could do today.
 Sometimes people procrastinate because they just can’t get started (see here to find out how to get started when you just can’t).